The greatest equalizer of all, is time.

 The point is, especially when retired, consider active activities you enjoy, require only a little of your time and do not risk your investments.
 Regarding investment decisions in light of the theory soap theory, “the more you touch it the small it gets”.

 5. Free cashflow ideas.
-The following are some strategies to improve your cash flow and help you to retire earlier.
+The following are some strategies to improve your cash flow and help you to retire earlier and done right, by keeping your expenses below your income now and in your retirement, you could retire in 5 years or less.

 A long time i.e. 25 years ago, I started on my own journey to retire more confidently.
 Over these years I have learnt by experience, observing others and through implementing my own strategies to have greater confidence living a life of financial independence.